-One of the few historic hotels in Lisbon with a pool, it’s part of the Olissippo hotel group in Portugal – boasting luxurious rooms, decor that reflects its historical origins and the crème de la crème, a large outdoor swimming pool in a beautiful garden setting.
+One of the top 5 star hotels in Lisbon, it’s part of the Olissippo hotel group in Portugal – boasting luxurious rooms, decor that reflects its historical origins and the crème de la crème, a large outdoor swimming pool in a beautiful garden setting.

-Originally built in 1870, this former palace was the home of a noble count before being turned into the five-star Lapa Palace Hotel in 1992.
+Originally built in 1870, this former palace was the home of a noble count before being turned into the 5 star Lapa Palace Hotel in 1992.